Oil-immersed transformers have a simple system called a transformer breather!

 Orange silica gel: This is another color indicating type which is suitable to be used in silica gel breather of transformers.

-A breather fitted on power transformers is designed to control moisture by using a desiccant material to absorb moisture from the air entering the transformer tank.
+A breather on power transformers controls moisture by using a desiccant material that absorbs moisture from the air entering the transformer tank.

 Here’s how the moisture control process works: